 The study was initiated by NICHD’s Pregnancy and Perinatology Branch (PPB) and is primarily funded by NICHD, with co-funding from the NIH Office of Research on Women’s Health.
 A National Heart, Lung, and Blood Institute-funded substudy of 3,600 nuMoM2b participants is examining the relationship between sleep disorders during pregnancy and adverse pregnancy outcomes.

-nuMoM2b is enrolling racially, ethnically, and geographically diverse pregnant women through eight clinical research sites and 12 subsites around the country.
-Ultimately, the study will have 10,000 participants; more than 9,000 women are currently enrolled.
+nuMoM2b is enrolling racially, ethnically, and geographically diverse pregnant women through 8 clinical research sites and 12 subsites around the country.
 These women participate in a variety of tests to identify potential mechanisms of adverse outcomes and predictive factors for the outcomes at four points during pregnancy.

 - Case Western Reserve University

 - Northwestern University

 In addition, 12 subsites are participating in nuMoM2b.